 Leading up to your procedure: Review your regular medications with your doctor.
 You may be asked to stop taking some medications before the procedure.

 Drive you to the treatment facilityDrive you home afterStay with you during treatmentStay with you the following nightIf advised by your doctor, use a special shampoo.

 The day before your procedure: Do not use any hair creams or hair spray.Do not eat or drink anything after midnight unless told otherwise by your doctor.

-The day of your procedure: Bring your regular prescription medicines with you to the hospital.Do not wear jewelry, make-up, nail polish, a wig, or a hairpiece.Remove any contact lenses, eyeglasses, or dentures.An IV line will deliver contrast material, medicines, and fluids.
+The day of your procedure: Bring your regular prescription medications with you to the hospital.Do not wear jewelry, make-up, nail polish, a wig, or a hairpiece.Remove any contact lenses, eyeglasses, or dentures.An IV line will deliver contrast material, medications, and fluids.

 You will receive a mild sedative to help you relax.A local anesthetic may be injected to numb your scalp.

 The procedure will be done using beams of highly focused gamma rays.
 It is used to treat smaller brain tumors and functional brain disorders.

 There are 4 phases to this treatment: Head frame placement—Local anesthesia will be injected into the front and back of your head to numb your scalp.
 A box-shaped, aluminum frame will be attached to your skull with special pins.
 This will keep your head from moving during treatment.Imaging—You will have a